tanya-somova/jekyll-theme-basically-basic/README.md

 [![Tip Me via PayPal](https://img.shields.io/badge/PayPal-tip%20me-green.svg?logo=paypal)](https://www.paypal.me/mmistakes) [![Donate to this project using Buy Me A Coffee](https://img.shields.io/badge/buy%20me%20a%20coffee-donate-yellow.svg)](https://www.buymeacoffee.com/mmistakes)

-Basically Basic is a [Jekyll theme](https://jekyllrb.com/docs/themes/) meant as a substitute for the default [Minima](https://github.com/jekyll/minima), with a few enhancements thrown in for good measure:
+PORTFOLIO is a [Jekyll theme](https://jekyllrb.com/docs/themes/) meant as a substitute for the default [Minima](https://github.com/jekyll/minima), with a few enhancements thrown in for good measure: